Emerging Infectious Diseases Certificate (Online)

 Enhance your degree — Emerging Infectious Diseases provides an understanding of current diseases that can affect public health.

-The global connectedness of our human make it important to have trained professionals that have a thorough understanding of how diseases such as HIV/AIDS, H5N1 avian influenza and Zika virus evolved and how they function.
+The global connectedness of humans makes it important to have trained professionals that have a thorough understanding of how diseases such as HIV/AIDS, H5N1 avian influenza, and Zika virus evolved and how they function.
 Students completing this certificate will have a broad understanding of the health implications of current infectious diseases and how it evolves, moves through hosts and the implications for public health.
-Students who would benefit from this program are in industry, research and the health fields.
+Students who would benefit from this program are in industry, research, and the health fields.

-This 12-credit certificate is comprised of the student choosing 3 out of 7 specific courses and one capstone course.
+This 12-credit certificate is comprised of the student choosing three out of seven specific courses and one capstone course.

 - Graduate admission application and nonrefundable application fee